ARVO Foundation Announces Recipients of

 2022 Pfizer Ophthalmics Carl Camras Translational Research Award

 Young investigators awarded $12,000 for translational research

-Rockville, Md.—The Association for Research in Vision and Ophthalmology (ARVO) Foundation announced today the recipients of the 2023 Pfizer Ophthalmics Carl Camras Translational Research Award:
+Rockville, Md.—The Association for Research in Vision and Ophthalmology (ARVO) today announced the recipients of the Pfizer Ophthalmics Carl Camras Translational Research Award.
+The 2022 awardees are: